YLuchaninov/PolicyLine/README.md

 ```
 > **Please note that no one has canceled the need for security, so you must correctly validate the input from the client, taking into account the aliases of the database commands.**

+In PolicyGroup objects, the expression is analyzed, and the conditions are combined only for those policies that led to a positive result.

+If the `check` method returns *false*, then the conditions are not calculated.

 ### DI